hsinchen22/LePatrick-Image-Augmentation/README.md

 <img src="/images/logo.png" align="right" width="200">

-"Leedle leedle lee!"
-We've cooked up something special with a Friend Named Patrick.
-This project aims to supercharge object detection and highlight clipping, bringing you LeBron's epic moments like never before. 👑🔥
+LEEDLE LEEDLE LEEDLE LEE!
+We've cooked up something special with a friend named Patrick! 👑🔥

+This project playfully bends the rules of image augmentation to seriously amp up object detection and give highlight clipping a major upgrade, bringing you LeBron's epic moments like never before!

 [Explore the repo and see how this surprising combination is making it happen! »]()